Nahe (Rhine)

 The Nahe ([ˈnaːə]) is a river in Rhineland-Palatinate and Saarland, Germany, a left tributary to the Rhine.
 It has also given name to the wine region Nahe situated around it.

 The name Nahe is derived from the Latin word Nava, which is supposed to be based upon the Celtic origin for the wild river.
 The Nahe separates the northern part of the Palatinate from the Hunsrück.

-It rises in the area of Nohfelden (Saarland), flowing through Rhineland-Palatinate and joining the Rhine in Bingen.
+It rises in the area of Nohfelden (Saarland) at the district of Selbach, flowing through Rhineland-Palatinate and joining the Rhine in Bingen.
 Its length is 125 km.
 Towns along the Nahe include Idar-Oberstein, Kirn, Bad Kreuznach and Bingen.

 Hydrology

 The drainage basin of the river covers an area of 4067 km2.
 Due to this relatively large area compared to the river's length high floods can occur along its middle and lower course within only a few hours, however flowing off also quickly.
 In 1993 and 1995 in Bad Kreuznach a flow of more than 1000 m3/s was measured and more than 1300 m3/s at its mouth into the Rhine.

 The dimensions of the drainage basin are shown in the map.
 Its boundaries clock-wise, beginning in the East: